Community Through Constitution. REsearching how CONstitutions Construct Identity and LEgitimacy in Europe and MENA

 Proposed Solution

 The solution is to develop the integrative function of the constitution.
 So far, all attempts, primarily constitutional patriotism, have failed.
-It requires nothing less than a new theory of constitutionalism (call it identity constitutionalism), which connects:
+It requires nothing less than a new theory of constitutionalism (call it identity constitutionalism), which connects the philosophical tradition of intersubjectivity, discursive theories of constitutionalism, and a social-cognitive perspective on identity construction.

 Hypothesis

 I claim that such constitution-based collective identity is possible if the constitution becomes central to political discourse.
-This happens under three conditions:
+This can happen under three conditions:

 Research Methodology

-To prove the hypothesis, I will research constitutions’ discursive centrality and the sense of community among citizens in four European (secular and Christian) and four Middle Eastern and North African (Islamic) countries through a hybrid methodology combining:
+To prove the hypothesis, I will research constitutions’ discursive centrality and the sense of community among citizens in four European (secular and Christian) and four Middle Eastern and North African (Islamic) countries through a hybrid methodology combining supervised computational analysis of political discourses and quantitative survey research.

 Financiële details & Tijdlijn